angular/angular/aio/content/tutorial/toh-pt5.md

 </code-example>

-The CLI generates the files for the `DashboardComponent` and declares it in `AppModule`.
+`ng generate` creates the files for the `DashboardComponent` and declares it in `AppModule`.

-Replace the default file content in these three files as follows:
+Replace the default content in these files as shown here:

 <code-tabs>
     <code-pane header="src/app/dashboard/dashboard.component.html" path="toh-pt5/src/app/dashboard/dashboard.component.1.html"></code-pane>